CarlosEnrique103/expense-app/README.md

 ## 👩‍💻 project

-- This project can allow you to manage your expenses.
+- This project view your expenses for each year, it also you to view a chart with monthly expenses.

 ## 🖥 Technologies & Languages

 1. React
 2. ES6

 ## 🛠 Installing